Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Introduction

 It is well established that dwarf galaxies present numerous challenges to, and opportunities for refining, theories of galaxy formation (see \citealt{bullock2017} for a recent review).
 As highly dark matter-dominated systems, they may be used to place some of the strongest constraints on the nature of dark matter (e.g., \citealt{enzi2021,nadler2021}) and, simultaneously, can be used to study a multitude of physical baryonic processes such as feedback and reionization (e.g., \citealt{efstathiou1992,bullock2000,benson2002,mashchenko2008, pontzen2012,wetzel2016,sawala2016}).

 One such physical mechanism that has been studied for some time, but still remains to be fully elucidated, is the quenching of star formation of dwarf galaxies as they become satellites of more massive hosts.
 While dwarf galaxies in the field appear to be ubiquitously star-forming \citep{geha2012}, satellite dwarf galaxies are known to be significantly prone to environmentally-driven quenching.
 Perhaps the most striking case of this is found in the Local Group (LG) pair of galaxies, the Milky Way (MW) and Andromeda (M31), around which the vast majority of dwarf galaxies are depleted of cool gas and have no significant ongoing (or recent) star formation \citep{grcevich2009,spekkens2014,putman2021}.
-Exceptions to these trends are the spectacular Magellanic Clouds, which do show evidence of ongoing star formation (e.g., \citealt{whitney2008,bolatto2011}) and for which their relatively large gravitational masses likely play an important role in their ability to retain gas and maintain star formation following accretion onto the MW's halo.
+For example, \citet{putman2021} find that 53 out of 55 satellites within the virial radius of the Milky Way have no detectable HI gas, whereas within the virial radius of M31, 27 out of 30 have no detectable gas.
+Exceptions to these trends include the spectacular Magellanic Clouds, which do show evidence of ongoing star formation (e.g., \citealt{whitney2008,bolatto2011}) and for which their relatively large gravitational masses likely play an important role in their ability to retain gas and maintain star formation following accretion onto the MW's halo.